ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-1.md

 It worked beautifully for a year.
 The price graph was a flat line.
 The team was celebrated.

 Then, the Bitcoin price crashed.
 Demand for NuBits evaporated.
 The "Custodians" couldn't react fast enough.
 The peg snapped.
 NuBits crashed to $0.20, then rallied, then crashed again.
-Today, it trades for pennies—a zombie token reminding us that "DAO governance" is often just a fancy word for "slow, panicked humans."
+Today, it trades for pennies - a zombie token reminding us that "DAO governance" is often just a fancy word for "slow, panicked humans."

 ### The Titan: MakerDAO (2017)

 Out of these ashes rose **MakerDAO**.

 Maker learned from BitUSD.
 It launched DAI, a stablecoin backed by Ethereum.
 But unlike its predecessors, Maker was paranoid.
 It demanded massive over-collateralization (150%+).
 It built sophisticated liquidation bots.
-It created a governance token (MKR) that acted as a lender of last resort—if the system failed, MKR holders would be diluted to pay back the debt.
+It created a governance token (MKR) that acted as a lender of last resort - if the system failed, MKR holders would be diluted to pay back the debt.

 DAI survived the 2018 crash (where ETH fell 90%).
 It survived "Black Thursday" in March 2020.
 It proved that a crypto-backed stablecoin *could* work, but only if it was conservative, slow, and ruthlessly efficient at liquidating its own users.